isomerpages/moe-pasirrissec/_information-for-parents/Education and Career Guidance.md

 <img src="/images/ECG5.png" style="width:50%;float:left">

-\&gt;We want to partner you to develop your child holistically!
+We want to partner you to develop your child holistically!